hydephp/develop/docs/creating-content/documentation-pages.md

 ]
 ```

-### Search with realtime compiler
+### Live search with the realtime compiler

-While the Realtime Compiler (what powers the `php hyde serve` command) serves the search index, however, it does not
+The Realtime Compiler that powers the `php hyde serve` command will automatically generate a fresh search index each time the browser requests it.
-compile the index automatically.
-So if you're missing the search when previewing your site, run either `php hyde build`
-or `php hyde build:search` to compile the search index.

 ## Automatic "Edit Page" button